 The goal here is to document everything.
-Communication problems are often part of PIPs, but the boss doesn't see all of the communication you do when she's not standing there watching your every move.
-By writing this all down, she can't deny that you're communicating.
+Communication problems are often part of PIPs, but the boss doesn't see all of the communication you do when they are not standing there watching your every move.
+By writing this all down, your boss can't deny that you're communicating.

-Believe your boss.
 So many people get defensive and don't believe the boss.
-"I don't have a problem with my attitude!
-She's the one with a problem!"
-It doesn't matter if your boss is off her rocker, she's still the boss.
-So, if she says you have a problem with something, you better act as if you do.
+"I don't have a problem with my attitude.
+My boss is the one with the problem."
+It doesn't matter if your boss is off their rocker, they're still the boss.
+So, if the manager says you have a problem with something, you better act as if you do.

 While it's true that being on time or having face time isn't necessary for a lot of exempt-level jobs, if it's important to your boss, you better make sure it's important to you.
 Leave your house 30 minutes earlier if attendance is one of your problems.

 Walk across the office to talk to someone instead of sending an email if face time is important to your boss.
 If your attitude is labeled as a problem, ask for specific examples and then fix those things.
 Work isn't the place to express your individuality.
-It's the place where you do what your boss says so that you get paid.
+It's the place where you do what your boss says so that you have a job and get paid.

-You don't want to spend 90 days working on your communication skills by talking face to face with people only to find out that your boss really meant she wants you to work on your delivery tone when you talk with others.
-Yes, she should have been explicit in the PIP, but sometimes bosses aren't great at communicating either.
+You don't want to spend 90 days working on your communication skills by talking face to face with people only to find out that your boss really meant they want you to work on your delivery tone when you talk with others.
+Yes, your manager should have been explicit in the PIP, but sometimes bosses aren't great at communicating either.

 This allows an employer to take action to fire an employee in as few as two weeks if the employer is not seeing significant progress.
 In your case, you need to exhibit early and significant progress.